JonathanHallstrom/perf-ninja-zig/README.md

 ## Instructions
 0. Read [dendibakh/perf-ninja](https://github.com/dendibakh/perf-ninja/)
+1. Choose an exercise and go to its directory (for example `labs/misc/warmup1`)
-1. Run `zig build test` to check your solution
+2. Run `zig build test` to check your solution
-2. Run `zig build run` to benchmark it
+3. Run `zig build run` to benchmark it
-3. Optimize
+4. Optimize
-4. Goto 1
+5. Goto 1

 ## Profiling